PufferFinance/PufferPool/docs/PufferProtocol.md

 #### Helpful definitions

 * Module: A defined set of AVSs that a Puffer NoOp may choose to delegate their funds to running / maintaining.
 NoOps must choose exactly one module per each validator they run, upon entering the Puffer Protocol
-* Smoothing Commitment: A non-refundable payment NoOps must provide in order to run their validator node for a set period of time.
-NoOps may make a large smoothing commitment to gain the rights to operate their validator node longer, or can make top-up payments anytime.
+* Smoothing Commitment: A non-refundable payment NoOps must provide in order to run their validator for a set period of time.
+NoOps may make a large smoothing commitment to gain the rights to operate their validator for longer, or can make top-up payments anytime.

 ---

-### Provisioning a Validator Node
+### Provisioning a Validator

 #### `registerValidatorKey`